APICe-at-DISI/pps-ci-lab/README.md

 ## Step 7: testing in Scala

-Adapt to Gradle and re-follow/finish doing the exercises of Lab07 involving SCoverage, ScalaTest, and ScalaMock.
+Adapt to Gradle and re-follow/finish doing the exercises of Scala test lab involving SCoverage, ScalaTest, and ScalaMock.

 ## Step 8: more features